rmoehn/cartpole/interruptibility/questions.md

 - Are the histograms and mean/std plots sufficient for showing how interruptions influence the behaviour of Sarsa(λ) and Q-learning?

+- Is throwing out time steps after crosses enough to make the uninterrupted case a good baseline?

 - How does the way I run the experiments and measure affect the apparence of influencedness?
 In other words, are Sarsa(λ) and Q-learning actually more